jchassin/homebridge-owfs/README.md

 # Adding sensor types

-- `capabilities` - This represents the capabilities of the device
+* `capabilities` - This represents the capabilities of the device
-- `temperature` - Add this key if the 1-Wire sensor support temperature.
+  * `temperature` - Add this key if the 1-Wire sensor supports temperature.
 The value is the owfs target for the value.
-In the example above for the sensor named `Downstairs` the owfs full path would be:  `/34.0000063f4eaa/EDS0065/temperature`.
+In the example above for the sensor named `Downstairs`, the owfs full path would be `/34.0000063f4eaa/EDS0065/temperature`.
-- `humidity` - Same as temperature, but for humidity.
+  * `humidity` - Same as temperature, but for humidity.

-Omitting `capabilities` and `type` will use the default of a simple temperature sensor.
+If both `capabilities` and `type` are omitted, the default of a simple temperature sensor will be used.

 # Other settings